 Dear my ex-husband’s wife,

-Throughout these years after my share of ongoing deep soul-searching journey and growing.
+Throughout these years after my share of the ongoing deep soul-searching journey and growing.
 Facing my own demons.
 I found my peace and even found love again.
-This time, with a man who genuinely love me for the woman I was, the woman I am and the woman I will become.
+This time, with a man who genuinely loves me for the woman I was, the woman I am and the woman I will become.

 My hatred for you has faded along with the much-needed growing up I did.
 Along with acceptance that what he and I had was over and done.
 The only ties he and I have now is because we have a son together.

 The relationship I have with the father of my son has also improved tremendously over these years.
 We are on friendly terms nowadays.
 We even discussed my relationship.
 It doesn’t get any friendlier than that, don’t you think?
 I am not a threat to your marriage.

 Please try to understand that you and I are connected.
 We are in this together as long as you are still married to the father of my son.
 You are his stepmom.
 We don’t need to be besties but maybe civil and who knows where that will lead us once we get to know each other more.
 You are a part of my son’s life too.
 You will be there when my son is staying with you over the weekend, over the holidays.
 My son will be under your supervision.

 Maybe it is time to stop avoiding me at all cost.
 Although I still haven’t met you in person after all these years I have come to terms, that you are part of my ex’s new life now.
 Just the way my fiancé will be a stepfather to my son.
 Actually, I have written this to thank you.

 Yes, thank you.